ucpcc/2026/en/about.md

 A team's penalty is the sum of the penalties for each problem calculated by the following formula.
   (Submission time of the first submission that is accepted - starting time of the contest)+(number of     wrong submissions before the first accepted submission) × 20

-Teams are rated based on the following citeria, applied in order
+Teams are rated based on the following criteria, applied in order

   Highest number of problems solved